North Wales Wildlife Trust’s Minera Quarry Reserve was officially opened on Saturday 2nd June 2018 by Mike Dilger, BBC One Wildlife Presenter.

 It was decided to publicise an open meeting for anyone with an interest in the quarry, to be held in the top room of the Tyn y Capel.
 The meeting was well attended by people with various interests, not least the Wildlife Trust.

-Minera Quarry is a disused quarry of c.40ha near Minera, Coedpoeth, Gwynfryn and Wrexham.
-The site has been associated with the extraction of limestone for over 200 years, this site is arguably as important culturally as it is for wildlife.
+Minera Quarry is a disused quarry of c.50ha near Minera, Coedpoeth, Gwynfryn and Wrexham.
+With an industrial history spanning over 200 years, this site is arguably as important culturally as it is for wildlife.
 Originally mined for its lead and later quarried for valuable limestone, this quarry was active until 1994.
 Parts of the quarry have regenerated naturally and now host many rare and threatened habitats and species, as well as industrial heritage (incorporating banks of disused lime kilns and the Hoffmann Kiln complex: both Scheduled Ancient Monuments) and an impressive system of natural limestone caves.
 Following negotiations with then owners Tarmac, and with support from Minera Quarry Trust, North Wales Wildlife Trust took on Minera Quarry in 2017.
 The area is now a thriving nature reserve and safe for people to enjoy.

 For more information about North Wales Wildlife Trust and Minera Quarry Reserve, visit https://www.northwaleswildlifetrust.org.uk/nature-reserves/minera-quarry